dhis2/design-system/molecules/comment.md

 ![](../images/comment-empty.png)

 The empty state is used when the user has not entered any information or interacted with the comment.
 The empty state invites the user to add their comment, providing a reminder from the user avatar that this comment belongs to them.

 Empty is the default state of a comment input.

 #### Placeholder text

-The placeholder text of an empty comment can, and should be, customised to the context.
+The placeholder text of an empty comment can, and should be, customized to the context.
 "Write a comment" is a generic way of inviting the user to add their comment.
 In a more specific context: a patient journal, the placeholder "Add a comment to this journal" could be used.

 ### Active